eclipse-hono/hono/site/documentation/content/admin-guide/hono-kafka-client-configuration.md

 ~~~

 If the configuration of a protocol adapter contains only the connection to one messaging system, this will be used.
-**NB**: If only one messaging network is configured at protocol adapters, make sure that tenants are not configured to use another.
+**NB**: If only one messaging network is configured at protocol adapters, make sure that tenants are not configured
+to use another.

 ## Producer Configuration Properties

-The `org.eclipse.hono.client.kafka.CachingKafkaProducerFactory` factory can be used to create Kafka producers for Hono's Kafka based APIs.
+The `org.eclipse.hono.client.kafka.CachingKafkaProducerFactory` factory can be used to create Kafka producers for Hono's
-The producers created by the factory are configured with instances of the class `org.eclipse.hono.client.kafka.KafkaProducerConfigProperties`
+Kafka based APIs.
+The producers created by the factory are configured with instances of the class
-which can be used to programmatically configure a producer.
+`org.eclipse.hono.client.kafka.KafkaProducerConfigProperties` which can be used to programmatically configure a producer.

 The configuration needs to be provided in the form `HONO_KAFKA_PRODUCERCONFIG_${PROPERTY}` as an environment variable or
-as a command line option in the form `hono.kafka.producerConfig.${property}`, where `${PROPERTY}` respectively
+as a Java system property in the form `hono.kafka.producerConfig.${property}`, where `${PROPERTY}` respectively
 `${property}` is any of the Kafka client's [producer properties](https://kafka.apache.org/documentation/#producerconfigs).
 The provided configuration is passed directly to the Kafka producer without Hono parsing or validating it.

 The following properties can _not_ be set using this mechanism because the protocol adapters use fixed values instead